School Science Lessons

 Zirconium, Zr

-Zirconium, Zr, (German zirkon zircon, zirconium ore), grey, lustrous transition metal
+Zirconium, Zr, (German zirkon zircon, zirconium ore), grey-white solid, lustrous transition metal

 See: Zirconium Table of the Elements